 - Install water filtration systems in your houses

 We all want to have confidence in our public water.
 Do you know what’s in your domestic water?
+Do you know what your municipality uses in snow events?
 Find out!
 Most municipalities are not testing for magnesium chloride today.
 So how do you know?
 By testing the water that is coming into your house and mitigating it with custom-designed filtration systems.

 Winter is coming.
 Minneapolis MN and Santa Fe, NM already had their first 2020 snowstorms.
 So the next time you see de-icing streaks laid down on highways and public roads think about the corrosive and harmful effects on your car, the planet’s water resources, the ponds, lakes, and aquifers – and likely to follow soon, the pipes and the fixtures and appliances in your house.